-Genome-wide association studies (GWAS) to date have reported 45 lung cancer susceptibility loci in European and Asian populations1.
+Genome-wide association studies (GWAS) to date have reported 45 lung cancer susceptibility loci in European and Asian populations.
 Identifying the causal genes underpinning these loci remains a major challenge.
-Expression quantitative trait loci (eQTL) in disease relevant tissues are known to complement GWAS results by providing the specific genes whose expression levels are associated with disease-associated SNPs2.
-This strategy has been applied in lung cancer by directly testing disease-associated SNPs for association with expression levels of nearby genes in lung tissues3.
+Expression quantitative trait loci (eQTL) in disease-relevant tissues are known to complement GWAS results by providing the specific genes whose expression levels are associated with disease-associated SNPs.
+This strategy has been applied in lung cancer by directly testing disease-associated SNPs for association with expression levels of nearby genes in lung tissues.

-Recent development in bioinformatics now allows transcriptome-wide association study (TWAS), which is a more advanced approach to integrate GWAS and eQTL results and identify candidate causal genes underlying diseases^{4, 5}.
-TWAS requires a set of individuals for whom both gene expression and genetic variants have been measured, i.e. an eQTL dataset.
+Recent development in bioinformatics now allows transcriptome-wide association study (TWAS), which is a more advanced approach to integrate GWAS and eQTL results and identify candidate causal genes underlying diseases.
+TWAS requires a set of individuals for whom both gene expression and genetic variants have been measured, that is, an eQTL dataset.
 The part of gene expression that can be explained by cis-acting SNPs can then be modeled in the eQTL dataset and used to impute the genetic component of expression in a second (usually larger) set of individuals with only SNP GWAS data.
-The approach can be conceptualized as having imputed expression data for all cases and controls used in a GWAS without directly measuring expression levels in these samples.
-The association between imputed gene expression and the disease (or biological trait) of interest is then evaluated by performing a TWAS.
+The approach can be conceptualized as having imputed expression